 List of information assets

 Please refer to our Publication Scheme and our guide to information which outlines the information we routinely publish.
-A list of other information assets is currently under review as part of our preparations for the General Data Protection Regulation.
+A list of other information assets is currently under review as part of our preparations for the UK General Data Protection Regulation.
 Once complete, a link will be available from this web page.